Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R) ll

 This advanced training program is designed to prepare students for employment in the heating, air‐conditioning, and refrigeration and ventilation industry.
 The content of this program includes, but is not limited to the following:

 - Recognize and identify basic construction drawing terms, components, and symbols

 - Design heating and cooling systems

 - Maintain, troubleshoot, and repair commercial heating and cooling systems

 - Demonstrate a working knowledge of electrical generation and distribution components for commercial heating and air conditioning systems.

 - Maintain, test and adjust various commercial heating and air‐conditioning accessories

-The Air-Conditioning Refrigeration and Heating Technology program provides classroom and laboratory (hands-on) experiences which enable students to become proficient in the installation, repair and maintenance of air conditioning, refrigeration and heating systems.
+The Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R) program provides classroom and laboratory (hands-on) experiences which enable students to become proficient in the installation, repair and maintenance of air conditioning, refrigeration and heating systems.
 The laboratory contains a variety of residential central air conditioning units and industry simulators.

 - 16 years of age or older and not currently enrolled in any K-12 program

 - Completion of Air Conditioning Refrigeration and Heating Technology 1